The Porsche 993: The Final

 The VarioRam Upgrade (1996–1998)

-The Result: Power increased to 285 bhp, but the real magic was a nearly 15% increase in mid-range torque.
+In 1996, Porsche introduced the VarioRam induction system — a clever intake manifold that adjusts the length of the air runners at different RPMs.
+Power increased to 285 bhp, but the real magic was a nearly 15% increase in mid-range torque.
 These cars feel significantly punchier in everyday driving and are generally the most sought-after by collectors.

 Buyer's Checklist: What to Watch For

-The 993 is incredibly robust, but as these cars mature, three specific issues have become the standard "health check" items.
+The 993 is incredibly robust, but as these cars mature, three specific issues have become the standard health-check items.

-Valve Guide Wear: The most common reason for an engine rebuild.
+- Valve Guide Wear The most common reason for an engine rebuild.
 Watch for excessive oil consumption or blue smoke on startup.
 A top-end rebuild is an investment, but it resets the clock for another 100,000 miles.

-Secondary Air Injection (SAI) Faults: Carbon build-up in the emissions system can trigger a Check Engine Light.
+- Secondary Air Injection (SAI) Faults Carbon build-up in the emissions system can trigger a Check Engine Light.
 While it doesn't affect performance, it can be a nuisance for inspection compliance.

-Windshield Rust: A known weak point where the rubber seals trap water against the scuttle corners.
+- Windshield Rust A known weak point where the rubber seals trap water against the scuttle corners.
 A bubbling seal usually indicates that glass-out remedial work is required.

 The Shoreline Perspective: Restore or Reimagine?